JamesSkemp/words/content/post/should-doctors-always-tell-patients-the-truth.md

 +++
-title = "Should Doctors Always Tell Patients the Truth?" summary = "Do medical doctors have an ethical obligation to tell the truth to their patients?
+title = "Should Doctors Always Tell Patients the Truth?" description = "Do medical doctors have an ethical obligation to tell the truth to their patients?
 The larger question, whether it is acceptable for individuals to lie, is also discussed." draft = false comments = true date = "2004-12-31T02:01:00-06:00"